dbankier/JAST/README.md

 The configuration is at the head of the `Gruntfile.js`.

-Of note, if you want to use selective alloy compilation, then use alloy from master and set `boost` to `true` in the `Gruntfile.js`.

 # Commands

  * `grunt` - compiles the jade, stss and es6 files and copies all the assets from `src` to `app`